3noch/nix-bundle-exe/README.md

 If you are able to build your executable with full static linking, that would be better than using this derivation.
 For cases where that is too difficult, you can use this.

-**NOTE: Linux support is still a work in progress.
-Bundles may not work on all targets systems, particularly those where `/tmp` is mounted with `noexec`.**

 This tool has a very similar goal to [nix-bundle](https://github.com/matthewbauer/nix-bundle) with some key differences:

   1. `nix-bundle` works on arbitrary derivations and can bundle any resource, not just shared libraries.
 This tool only works on executables and their shared libraries.